coreman14/ST-Character-Pack-HTML/README.md

 To use a config file instead, download the [Example.ini](Example.ini) from the repo.
 This has all currently available options so you can uncomment and start changing.

-To use the file, add `-c <REPLACE_WITH_FILENAME>` to your the command line and it will read your settings from it.
+To use the file, add `-c <REPLACE_WITH_FILENAME>` to the command line and it will read your settings from it.

 ## Other features (Using these disables the HTML output)